About This Food Guide

 This tool requires a modern web browser and is officially supported in recent versions of: Chrome/Chromium (and mobile), Firefox, Safari (and mobile), and Internet Explorer 9+

-The food and recipe database should be current as of the All's Well that Maxwell update, November 14th (bugfix update).
+The food and recipe database should be current as of the Where there's a Wilson... update, April 30th 2014.

 About Don't Starve Food